Baltimore County Department of Health

 If your baby is in need of an immunization, call 410-887-2705 to schedule an appointment.

+View the 2016 to 2017 Maryland school year vaccine requirements for children enrolled in preschool programs and in school.
 If your child needs one or more vaccines, please schedule an appointment with your child's health care provider to obtain the needed vaccines or contact the Department of Health Immunization Action Program at 410-887-2705.

 Certain vaccines are recommended to protect travelers from illnesses present in other parts of the world and to prevent the importation of infectious diseases across international borders.
 Which vaccinations you need depends on a number of factors including your destination, whether you will be spending time in rural areas, the season of the year you are traveling, your age, health status, and previous immunizations.
 To receive vaccines for international travel, contact the agencies below.